maxwellk24/ECE445_Notebook/Max/README.md

 Since last week we've looked for and gotten a new teammate with Manas Tiwari.
 Currently, work is just for homework, project remains in brainstorming stage.

+# 02/12/2024

+Discussed with machine shop and were suprisingly told our plans for a 3d-printed casing for our devices was the best route.
+Proposal document was submitted as well for our general idea.

+Moved onto initial PCB work.
+I've been asked to focus on the power subsystem for now, with possible work in other subsystems after.

+After some reserach and TA consultation we'll be going with a buck convertor over a linear regulator.
+This is due to heating concerns as the rocket launch may overheat the beacon device.

+Since all other systems will run on 3.3V we will chose the adafruit LM3671 3.3V Buck Convertor for our devices.

+(**INSERT PIC #1 HERE**)

+Ben is working on UI and MCU while Manas works on Sensors and Communication.